Team-Collections/planning/Woodchip (Wood Variants)/Variants.md

 > For example, Oak Planks, Oak Logs, and Oak Mosaics will all have stairs, slabs, and other shape variants.
 But, Oak Chests won't have any kind of variants.
 ## Wood Types
 For every wood type, there will be a new type of tree, coming with leaves and saplings.
-However, they don't need to actually be placed in world gen, as that will be up to [[!
-(Overworld Biomes)|Overworld Biomes]] to handle.
+However, they don't need to actually be placed in world gen, as that will be up to [[Projects/Mods/Collections-Craftination/(Overworld Biomes)/README|Overworld Biomes]] to handle.
 ### Variants
 - Oak
 - Spruce